bigheadG/aurora-forecast/README.md

 # aurora-forecast
 Notes: All of data fetch from https://www.swpc.noaa.gov/products/aurora-30-minute-forecast.
-The program works with chatGPT.
+The code works with chatGPT.

 Using Python to draw aurora forecast data.